 Offshore capelin distribution: annual multi-species bottom-trawl surveys

 Frank et al. hypothesized that there was an abrupt change in capelin migration patterns post-1991, with capelin now remaining inshore year round.
-The fall bottom trawl survey (FBTS) data were used to point to a westerly, inshore shift in the center of capelin concentration in 1996-2010 compared to 1985-1995 (Frank et al. 2016).
-Alternatively, the use of bottom-trawl gear with low catchability of pelagic species produces biased data on the demographic trends of these species (Jech and Quinn 2016).
+The fall bottom trawl survey (FBTS) data were used to point to a westerly, inshore shift in the centre of capelin concentration in 1996-2010 compared to 1985-1995 (Frank et al. 2016).
+Alternatively, the use of bottom-trawl gear with low catchability of pelagic species has limited usefulness as an abundance index (O’Driscoll et al. 2002) and is likely to produce biased data on the demographic trends of these species (Jech and Quinn 2016).
 In the NL region, the trawl gear on the FBTS was changed in 1995 from an Engels otter trawl (1978-1994) to a Campelen 1800 shrimp trawl (1995-2016).
+Counting capelin: a comparison of acoustic density and trawl catchability

+R. L. O'Driscoll G. A. Rose J. T. Anderson

+ICES Journal of Marine Science, Volume 59, Issue 5, 1 January 2002, Pages 1062–1071, https://doi.org/10.1006/jmsc.2002.1262

-Frank et al.’s annual mapping of the centre of concentration of capelin using the FBTS presence/absence data demonstrates the high degree of inter-annual variability in capelin abundance within the earlier period (1985-1995), with inshore distributions occurring in three high abundance years (1986-1988, Fig S2 in Frank et al. 2016).
-This variability is likely related to the poor catchability of capelin in the Engel otter trawl.
+Frank et al.’s annual mapping of the centre of concentration of capelin using the FBTS presence/absence data aligns with the high degree of inter-annual variability in capelin abundance within the earlier period (1985-1995), with inshore distributions occurring in three high abundance years (1986-1988, Fig S2 in Frank et al. 2016).
+This variability is likely related to the poor catchability of capelin in the Engel otter trawl, which was designed for commercial ground fish (ref).
 A similar centre of gravity analysis using only post-1995 FBTS data, which corresponded with the time period of improved catchability of capelin with the use of a Campelen 1800 shrimp trawl, showed a southerly shift in capelin distribution with a recent shift to the northwest in 2011-14 (DFO 2015).
-Neither of these analyses accounted for inter-annual changes in capelin spatial distribution due to FBTS sampling effort.
+Neither of these analyses accounted for inter-annual changes in capelin spatial distribution due to FBTS sampling effort or uncertain catchability of capelin in bottom trawls.

-To test the hypothesis of an inshore centre of distribution of capelin post-1991, we used the center of gravity approach described in Thorson et al. (2016).
+Nevertheless, to compare to the analysis in Frank et al., the hypothesis of an inshore centre of distribution of capelin post-1991 was tested using FBTS data and the center of gravity approach described in Thorson et al. (2016).
 Specifically, the VAST package in R (Thorson & Barnett 2017) was used to fit a geostatistical delta-generalized linear mixed model to estimate the spatial and temporal distribution of capelin.
-The main advantages of this approach is that it accounts for inter-annual changes in the spatial distribution of sampling effort and provides a means of estimating the standard error of the center of gravity metric, which provides a perspective on the significance of distributional shifts.
+The main advantages of this approach is that it accounts for inter-annual changes in the spatial distribution of sampling effort and provides a means of estimating the standard error of the centre of gravity metric, which provides a perspective on the significance of distributional shifts.
 Like DFO (2015), we focused on the post-1995 period when the catchability of capelin improved with the use of a Campelen 1800 shrimp trawl.
 Our geostatistical analysis did not support the hypothesis that capelin shifted their distribution towards the inshore post-1995 and there is no evidence of an easterly or westerly movement in the center of gravity of capelin (Fig. 5).
 Instead, the center of gravity of capelin remains > 100 km offshore and demonstrates pronounced shifts in the north-south dimension (Fig. 5).